A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Applications

-The density matrix obtained in the paramagnetic solution is different from the LDA+U results.
-However, contrary to the case of Ce$_2$O$_3$, there is still an orbital anisotropy coming mainly from crystal field : crystal field splitting is indeed larger in plutonium oxyde, in agreement with the fact that Cerium $f$ orbitals are expected to be more localized than Pu $f$ orbitals.
+As observed in cerium oxide, the density matrix obtained in the paramagnetic solution highlight particularly the role of fluctuations inside the atomic orbitals brought by the Hubbard I solver.
+However, contrary to the case of Ce$_2$O$_3$, there is still an orbital anisotropy coming mainly from crystal field : crystal field splitting is indeed larger in plutonium oxide, in agreement with the fact that Cerium $f$ orbitals are more localized than Pu $f$ orbitals.
 From the energy levels computed in Hubbard I (expression \ref{eq:levels}), we can estimate the crystal field splitting to 0.05 eV in Ce$_2$O$_3$ and 0.5 eV in Pu$_2$O$_3$.
-It thus explains why orbital anisotropy is observed in Pu$_2$O$_3$ and not in Ce$_2$O$_3$: It comes from the direct physical effect that lower levels have more statistical weights and in Pu$_2$O$_3$, the difference in energy between levels is sufficient.
+It thus explains why orbital anisotropy is observed in Pu$_2$O$_3$ and not in Ce$_2$O$_3$: it comes from the direct physical effect that lower levels have more statistical weights and in Pu$_2$O$_3$, the difference in energy between levels is sufficient.
 Indeed and logically, it is the same orbitals that are filled in LDA+U\cite{Jomard08} that are partially filled in LDA+DMFT.
 Nevertheless, in LDA+U, one can encounter spurious orbital anisotropy and associated metastables states that are due to a breaking of symmetry, or to the filling of higher states in energy and the subsequent stabilization of their energy levels.
-Such breaking of symmetry does not happen in LDA+DMFT\cite{Pourovskii09} because this method takes into account all possible slater determinant in the Green's function: metastables states encountered in LDA+U which have a nearly degenerate energy are treated on the same footing in the DMFT Green's function.
-However we cannot exclude metastables states totally in the case of a large crystal field or spin-orbit coupling.
-However they should be highly metastable in these cases.
+As observed in Ref. \cite{Pourovskii09}, such breaking of symmetry does not happen in GGA+DMFT because this method takes into account all possible Slater determinant in the Green's function: metastables states encountered in LDA+U which have a nearly degenerate energy are treated on the same footing in the DMFT Green's function.